-1. Aims of the Policy
+Aims of the Policy.

-- to develop frameworks within which initiative, morality, responsibility and sound relationships can flourish - to enable children to develop a sense of self-worth and a respect and tolerance for others - · to produce an environment in which children feel safe, secure and respected
+- to develop frameworks within which initiative, morality, responsibility, and sound relationships can flourish. - to enable children to develop a sense of self-worth and a respect and tolerance for others. - to produce an environment in which children feel safe, secure and respected. - To understand that, at times, it may be necessary to introduce differentiated discipline for some children.

-2. Objectives
+1. Objectives

-2.1 For children to show:
+1.1 For children to show: